jradwan/Piwigo-physical_photo_move/README.md

 ![batch_mode](resources/ppm-batch-ui.jpg)

 Follow the same instructions as above to batch move the items to the selected destination album.
-Multiple messages will be displayed showing the status of each file:
+Multiple messages will be displayed showing the status of each file.
+Be sure to pay close attention to any messages highlighted with ****:

 ![batch_debug](resources/ppm-batch-debug-info.jpg)